S1s-Z/GATEAU/README.md

 ```python
 sh run_multiprocess_ppl.sh

 python compute_seg_ppl.py
 ```

-The results are stroed in `select/data/`.
+The results are stored in `select/data/`.

 To calculate the  Contextual Awareness Score: